phluid61/internet-drafts/rfc8089-bis-info/draft.md

 ### Vertical Line Character  {#pipe}

-{{!RFC3986}} forbids the use of the vertical line, however it might be necessary to interpret or update old URIs that include it.
+{{!RFC3986}} forbids the vertical line "\|" character from appearing unescaped in any portion of a URI, however it might be necessary to interpret or update old file URIs that include it.

-To accommodate historical file URIs that have a vertical line character "\|" instead of a colon ":" in the drive letter construct the `auth-path`, `local-path`, and `drive-letter` rules in the core specification can be expanded with the following definitions:
+To accommodate historical file URIs that have a vertical line "\|" character instead of a colon ":" in the drive letter construct the `auth-path`, `local-path`, and `drive-letter` rules in the core specification can be extended with the following definitions:

 ~~~~~~~~~~
-   auth-path      /= [ file-auth ] file-absolute
+   auth-path      =/ [ file-auth ] file-absolute

-   local-path     /= file-absolute
+   local-path     =/ file-absolute

-   drive-letter   /= ALPHA "|"
+   drive-letter   =/ ALPHA "|"

    file-absolute  = "/" drive-letter path-absolute
 ~~~~~~~~~~